shadowofseaice/yabs.nvim/README.md

 ## Usage

-As previously mentioned, YABS only has one command: `:YABSOpen`, which opens YABS' window.
+The command `:YABSOpen` opens YABS' window.

 By default, you can navigate between buffers with `j` and `k` as well as `<Tab>` and `<S-Tab>`, and jump to a buffer with `<CR>`.
 When switching buffers the window closes automatically, but it can also be closed with `<Esc>` or `q`.
 You can also pin a buffer with 'p'.
 The preview feature is depreciated since I don't find it very useful.